-Nick Clegg believes Fifa should strip the country of its right to host the 2018 tournament due to the escalating conflict in Ukraine
+UK deputy prime minister Nick Clegg says Russia should lose the right to host the 2018 World Cup due to the conflict in Ukraine.

 Fifa has already stated that the tournament in Russia can be "a force for good", rejecting calls from Germany and other leading nations to have the finals moved from the country.